apptimistco/asn/rfc.md

 Permitted sessions may exec this command to mark location of events and places with the USER argument.
 The device may also make an anonymous mark using the session ephemeral key as USER.

+A mark command without LATITUDE and LOGITUDE or PLACE will remove an earlier mark.

 ### newuser ###
     newuser <"actual"|"bridge"|"forum"|"place">